-We do hold some industrial companies in our China portfolios with growing EV-related businesses.
-To highlight a few examples, we own Hongfa Technology, Shenzhen Inovance and Nari Technology, which have growing exposure to the EV value chain along with dominant franchises in their core products.
+We do hold some industrial companies in our China portfolios with growing EV-related businesses which have growing exposure to the EV value chain along with dominant franchises in their core products.

-Hongfa Technology is the world's biggest relay maker with 17% market share, having overtaken Omron, Tyco and Panasonic to assume global leadership.
+The first is the world's biggest relay maker with 17% market share, having overtaken peers to assume global leadership.
 A relay is an electrical switch which converts small electrical stimuli into larger currents.
 This function is critical for a wide range of standard appliances and vehicles, making relays indispensable in all kinds of electronic equipment.
 In vehicles, they can power gas valves, headlights, windshield wipers, interior lighting and alarm systems.

 New applications such as high-voltage, direct current (HVDC) relays are growing rapidly due to EV and renewables growth.
-Hongfa has around 36% of global market share in EVs.
+The company has around 36% of global market share in EVs.
 It supplies to all major original equipment manufacturers (OEMs) including Tesla, Volkswagen and Chinese EV startups.
 Meanwhile shareholder alignment is strong, with senior management collectively owning 34% of the company.

-Hongfa: Consistently improving productivity
+Consistently improving productivity